paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 4. ``main.py`` - this is main file for the project.
 In essence provides web in Python that uses database to implement CRUD.
 In consists of following sections:
 - Import all of the modules

 - Create session and connect to DB
 - routing to all the pages.

+To make sure that all links are Maintanable ``url_for(view)`` function was used.
+It generatres URL to the given view and it is available in the template contex.

+In this project I have used Flask framework.
 5. Page login

 Public pages: